Building a Crypto Accounting Practice: What an Accounting Firm Actually Needs (2026)

 Building a Crypto Accounting Practice: What an Accounting Firm Actually Needs

-The firms that fail at crypto are the ones that treat it as a new service line on the existing workflow.
-It is not.
-A crypto practice is a capability stack — on-chain data competence, a defensible tooling layer, trained staff, a scoped engagement model — and the professional responsibility stays the firm's whatever tooling sits underneath.
-This guide is what building it actually requires, hedged, because scope and conduct are governed by the firm's professional rules.
+This is the pillar guide to standing up a crypto practice inside an accounting firm: not how to do one crypto task, but how to assemble the whole capability so the firm can take crypto clients on with confidence.
+The firms that struggle are the ones that treat crypto as a new service line bolted onto the existing workflow.
+It is not a service line.
+It is a capability stack — on-chain data competence, a defensible tooling layer, trained staff, a scoped engagement model — and the professional responsibility for the work stays the firm's whatever tooling sits underneath.
+The deeper questions each layer raises (scoping, onboarding, pricing, staff training, the tech stack, advisory) have their own guides; this one is the map that ties them together.
+It is hedged throughout, because scope and conduct are governed by the firm's professional rules.

-- Crypto is not a bolt-on — it adds new on-chain data, classification questions, and a multi-chain/wallet/exchange/DeFi reconciliation surface a spreadsheet can't hold.
+- Crypto is not a bolt-on.
+It adds on-chain data, classification questions, and a multi-chain, wallet, exchange and DeFi reconciliation surface that a spreadsheet cannot hold.

-- DAC8 raises the stakes: in force 1 Jan 2026, first automatic exchange 2027 — firms reconcile client books vs externally reported data (the workflow).
+- DAC8 raises the stakes.
+In force from 1 January 2026, with the first automatic exchange in 2027, firms reconcile client books against externally reported data (the workflow).

-- Buy/white-label the tooling usually beats build — but tooling does not transfer the professional responsibility.
+- Buying or white-labelling the tooling usually beats building it, but tooling does not transfer the professional responsibility.

-- Generalist firms with even a few crypto clients need a proportionate capability — or refer out.
+- A generalist firm with even a few crypto clients needs a proportionate capability, or it should refer out.

 Why it is not a bolt-on